stefanofa/awesome/TOPICS.md

 *   [trimstray/the-book-of-secret-knowledge](https://github.com/trimstray/the-book-of-secret-knowledge) - A collection of inspiring lists, manuals, cheatsheets, blogs, hacks, one-liners, cli/web tools and more.

+*   [ripienaar/free-for-dev](https://github.com/ripienaar/free-for-dev) - A list of SaaS, PaaS and IaaS offerings that have free tiers of interest to devops and infradev

+*   [DovAmir/awesome-design-patterns](https://github.com/DovAmir/awesome-design-patterns) - A curated list of software and architecture related design patterns.

+*   [OffcierCia/ultimate-defi-research-base](https://github.com/OffcierCia/ultimate-defi-research-base) - Here we collect and discuss the best DeFI & Blockchain researches and tools.
+Feel free to DM me on Twitter or open pool request.

 ## list

 *   [birobirobiro/awesome-shadcn-ui](https://github.com/birobirobiro/awesome-shadcn-ui) - A curated list of awesome things related to shadcn/ui.

 *   [dubinc/oss-gallery](https://github.com/dubinc/oss-gallery) - A crowdsourced list of the best open-source projects on the internet.
 Built with the Dub TypeScript SDK.

+*   [matheusfelipeog/beautiful-docs](https://github.com/matheusfelipeog/beautiful-docs) - Pointers to useful, well-written, and otherwise beautiful documentation.

 ## resources

 *   [birobirobiro/awesome-shadcn-ui](https://github.com/birobirobiro/awesome-shadcn-ui) - A curated list of awesome things related to shadcn/ui.

 *   [trimstray/the-book-of-secret-knowledge](https://github.com/trimstray/the-book-of-secret-knowledge) - A collection of inspiring lists, manuals, cheatsheets, blogs, hacks, one-liners, cli/web tools and more.

+*   [DovAmir/awesome-design-patterns](https://github.com/DovAmir/awesome-design-patterns) - A curated list of software and architecture related design patterns.

 ## shad